May 2025 TOK essay titles

 Title 3: How can we reconcile the relentless drive to pursue knowledge with the finite resources we have available?
 Discuss with reference to the natural sciences and one other area of knowledge.

-Warm-up: List the types of resources available to natural scientists.
+Warm-up: List the types of resources available to natural scientists and an AOK of your choice.
 Describe how these resources are distributed or shared.
-Describe how governments and agencies impact or influence these resources.
+Describe how governments, agencies, and society impact or influence these resources.
 Describe time and technology as resources.
 Describe how resources are limited in other ways or by other means.

 When the title includes an explicit assumption, such as the existence of a “relentless drive”, this generally has to be at least briefly justified or characterized in the essay.
 It is often very difficult to write the essay when you mostly disagree with the assumption.
 It may be beneficial to voice minor reservations you have about the assumption, especially when backed with brief yet articulate examples.